-Little Roke footbridge had long been a challenging route for pedestrians, particularly during school drop-off and pick-up times.
-Overgrown vegetation made it difficult to pass, while the absence of lighting turned this vital cut-through into a hazardous area, especially in the dark winter months.
+Little Roke footbridge can be a challenging route for pedestrians, particularly during school drop-off and pick-up times.
+Overgrown vegetation make it difficult to pass, while the absence of lighting turned this vital cut-through into a hazardous area, especially in the dark winter months.

 Recognising these concerns, I approached both Croydon Council and Network Rail earlier this year to address the issues.
 The challenge stemmed from the bridge's shared responsibilities, rooted in a historic agreement.